energyquantified/eq-python-client/docs/userguide/periods.rst

    >>>    unit='GW'
    >>> )

-The response data is converted to `GW`:
+The response data is converted to `GW`, and the unit is found at the ``unit`` attribute of the series:

    >>> periodseries.data[:3]
    [<Period: begin=2020-01-01 00:00:00+01:00, end=2020-01-06 00:00:00+01:00, value=60.65.>,